RatherFancyCat/sgc-survey-2025/key-findings.md

 **Why It Matters:** Destiny 2 is declining.
 Members are already playing other games together but activity requirements force Destiny grinding.
 This creates and has created already some resentment and is causing attrition.

 **Potential Readjustment:** Immediate policy reform to recognize multi-gaming activity and prevent community dissolution.
-Immediate policy reform to recognize multi-gaming activity and prevent community dissolution.
 Immediate support for multi-gaming structures within clans and shifting towards more multi-gaming oriented community events.

 </div>